brightfuturesoft/bright_erp/README.md

 ## Contributing

-We welcome contributions to Bright ERP.
+We welcome contributions to Orybiz.
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).